-Thyroid UK Statement regarding COVID-19
+Thyroid UK Statement regarding Coronavirus (COVID-19)

 Our thoughts are with you all in these difficult times.
-We understand how worrying it is to not see your family and friends and to not know how the coronavirus would affect you if you catch it.
+We understand how worrying it is to not see your family and friends and not know how the coronavirus would affect you if you catch it.

 Thyroid UK is thankful to all front-line workers who are looking after us in a variety of ways but especially the NHS and carers who are in the midst of this awful disease.

 Thyroid UK has received enquiries about whether people with thyroid disease are at an increased risk of coronavirus (COVID-19).

 We have checked with our medical advisers and have the following statement to make:

 COVID-19 is a new virus that can affect your lungs and airways and cause various symptoms, the most common of which is a cough, a high temperature (fever) and difficulty in breathing.

 In people with weakened immune systems, older people, and those with long-term conditions like asthma, diabetes, cancer, heart disease and chronic lung disease the symptoms can be much worse.
 However, these symptoms are similar to other viruses such as a cold and the flu so having these symptoms does not necessarily mean you have the illness.
 You can only know that if you test for it and we know that is difficult to do at the moment.
 There are plans now, though, to send out testing to random members of the public and more testing will be available in the future.

 Doctors are not completely sure how the virus is spread but it is probably spread by droplets produced when an infected person coughs or sneezes and may be caught by touching a surface, object or the hand of an infected person.
 How long any respiratory virus survives will depend on a number of factors such as what surface the virus is on; whether it is exposed to sunlight; differences in temperature and humidity and exposure to cleaning products.